canonical/microceph/docs/reference/commands/disk.rst

 The command takes arguments which is either one or more paths to block devices such as /dev/sdb, or a specification for loop files.

-For block devices, add a space separated list of paths, e.g. "/dev/sda /dev/sdb ...".
-You may also add WAL and DB devices, but doing this is mutually exclusive with adding more than one OSD block device at a time.
+For block devices, add a space separated list of absolute paths, e.g.
+"/dev/sda /dev/sdb ...".
+You may also specify WAL and DB devices referred to by absolute paths.
+However when specifying WAL and DB devices you may only add a single OSD block device at a time.

 The specification for loop files is of the form loop,<size>,<nr>